-Tim Niles has worked in various IT roles since 2000, from desktop support to his current role as a Technical Delivery Manager.
-In addition to holding several CompTIA certifications, he has been a member of the CompTIA Subject Matter Expert Technical Advisory Committee since 2008 and currently serves on the CompTIA Certification Governance Committee.
-Tim attained his bachelor's degree in information technology from Central Michigan University and earned his MBA with a focus in technology leadership from Michigan State University.
+Tim Niles has worked in various IT roles since 2000, from desktop support to his current role as the Head of Enterprise Applications at Duo Security.
+In addition to holding several CompTIA certifications, he has been a member of the CompTIA Subject Matter Expert Technical Advisory Committee since 2008 and currently serves on the CompTIA Certification Governance Committee and Executive Advisory Board.
+Tim obtained his bachelor's degree in information technology from Central Michigan University and earned his MBA with a focus in technology leadership from Michigan State University.

 Phil Norton has been working in IT for over a decade, primarily in healthcare and publishing.
 He is currently a systems analyst at Sourcebooks, Inc., where he administers their SAP system and helps drive the technology behind a new breed of book publishing.
 He enjoys many facets of technology, but has found a passion for databases and networking.
 Phil has worked with CompTIA for the past five years, focusing primarily on CompTIA A+, CompTIA Network+, and CompTIA Healthcare IT Technician.
 He is also proud to serve on the association’s Executive Advisory Board and Governance Committee, where he helps ensure the quality and integrity of the exams stays true to CompTIA's vision.